kktse/kktse.github.io/_posts/2022-07-12-trends-in-vehicle-cg-height-and-ssf.markdown

 Locating the vehicle centre of gravity is fundamental to vehicle dynamics.
 It is a point that can be used to describe the motion of a rigid body when it subjected to a resultant force.
-Its intrinsic effect on vehicle dynamic performance makes it an primary consideration in chassis setup and design.
+Its intrinsic effect on vehicle dynamic performance makes it an primary consideration in chassis design and setup.

 Obtaining vehicle centre of gravity data is difficult.
 Measuring the location of the vehicle centre of gravity requires specialized equipment like a K&C